apache/sedona/docs/tutorial/Advanced-Tutorial-Tune-your-GeoSpark-Application.md

 public PointRDD(JavaRDD<Point> rawSpatialRDD, StorageLevel newLevel)
 ```

 You may notice that these constructors all take as input a "StorageLevel" parameter.
 This is to tell Apache Spark cache the "rawSpatialRDD", one attribute of SpatialRDD.
-The reason why GeoSpark does this is that GeoSpark wants to calculate the dataset boundary and approximate total count using several Apache Spark "Action"s.
+The reason why Sedona does this is that Sedona wants to calculate the dataset boundary and approximate total count using several Apache Spark "Action"s.
 These information are useful when doing Spatial Join Query and Distance Join Query.

 However, in some cases, you may know well about your datasets.
 If so, you can manually provide these information by calling this kind of Spatial RDD constructors:

 ```Java
 public PointRDD(JavaSparkContext sparkContext, String InputLocation, Integer Offset, FileDataSplitter splitter, boolean carryInputData, Integer partitions, Envelope datasetBoundary, Integer approximateTotalCount) {
 ```
-Manually providing the dataset boundary and approxmiate total count helps GeoSpark avoiding several slow "Action"s during initialization.
+Manually providing the dataset boundary and approximate total count helps Sedona avoiding several slow "Action"s during initialization.

 ## Cache the Spatial RDD that is repeatedly used
 Each SpatialRDD (PointRDD, PolygonRDD and LineStringRDD) possesses four RDD attributes.
 They are: